 Yes.
 Attending a MIAM is in fact a requirement should you wish to take your case to court.
-Both parties involved are expected to attend a MIAM, however you can attend separate or joint meetings.
+Both parties involved are expected to attend a MIAM however, you can attend separately, or in joint meetings.

 The court will want to know that you have attended mediation before attending court proceedings, if you have not, then your case may be put on hold until each party has attended mediation.

 During a MIAM our mediators will help both parties discuss the issues they are facing, gaining a better understanding as to whether further mediation is required.